akakingsley563/UK-Census-Analysis/README.md

 - A histogram shows the age distribution by educational status and gender, offering insights into how age varies with education level.

 ## Conclusion
-The project successfully cleans and processes US Census data to reveal important demographic insights.
+The project successfully cleans and processes UK Census data to reveal important demographic insights.
 The following conclusions can be drawn from the analysis:

 ## Income Analysis:
 There are significant variations in income across different age groups.
 Visualizations help pinpoint which age groups tend to earn more.